Urban sprawl: Economy

 Residents of low-density areas spend a higher proportion of their income on transportation than residents of high density areas.
 The unplanned nature of outward urban development is commonly linked to increased dependency on cars.
-In 2003, a British newspaper calculated that urban sprawl would cause an economic loss of 3905 pounds per year, per person through cars alone, based on data from the RAC estimating that the average cost of operating a car in the UK at that time was £5,000 a year, while train travel (assuming a citizen commutes every day of the year, with a ticket cost of 3 pounds) would be only £1095.
+In 2003, a British newspaper calculated that urban sprawl would cause an economic loss of £3,905 per year, per person through cars alone, based on data from the RAC estimating that the average cost of operating a car in the UK at that time was £5,000 a year, while train travel (assuming a citizen commutes every day of the year, with a ticket cost of 3 pounds) would be only £1,095.
 Additionally, increased density increases the supply of housing in desirable areas, and thus, it also decreases housing prices in those areas (by the logic of supply and demand).

+A 2022 Building & Cities report found that urban sprawl in Lagos, Nigeria, has significantly increased housing costs and displaced low-income populations into poorly connected suburban areas, deepening economic inequality and limiting access to employment opportunities and essential services.
+Similar patterns have been observed in other rapidly urbanizing regions, where the uncontrolled outward growth of cities disproportionately affects vulnerable populations.

 Social

 Urban sprawl may be partly responsible for the decline in social capital in the United States.
 Compact neighborhoods can foster casual social interactions among neighbors, while sprawl creates barriers.
 Sprawl tends to replace public spaces with private spaces such as fenced-in backyards.

 Critics of sprawl maintain that sprawl erodes quality of life.
 Duany and Plater-Zyberk believe that in traditional neighborhoods the nearness of the workplace to retail and restaurant space that provides cafes and convenience stores with daytime customers is an essential component to the successful balance of urban life.
 Furthermore, they state that the closeness of the workplace to homes also gives people the option of walking or riding a bicycle to work or school and that without this kind of interaction between the different components of life the urban pattern quickly falls apart.
 James Howard Kunstler has argued that poor aesthetics in suburban environments make them "places not worth caring about", and that they lack a sense of history and identity.

 Urban sprawl has class and racial implications in many parts of the world; the relative homogeneity of many sprawl developments may reinforce class and racial divides through residential segregation.

 Numerous studies link increased population density with increased aggression.
 Some people believe that increased population density encourages crime and anti-social behavior.
 It is argued that human beings, while social animals, need significant amounts of social space or they become agitated and aggressive.
 However, the relationship between higher densities and increased social pathology has been largely discredited.